This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 This is also called an ECG or EKG.
 Sticky pads placed on your child's skin record the electrical activity of his heart.

-- Steroid medicine: Steroids are given to balance the steroid hormones levels your child's adrenals naturally make.
+helps balance the steroid hormones levels your child's adrenals naturally make.
 This medicine may help your child feel better, but may also have unwanted effects.
-He may need to take this medicine for the rest of his life.
-You may need to change how much medicine he takes if he is ill or has increased stress.
-Ask your child's healthcare provider when to increase his medicine.
+He or she may need to take this medicine for the rest of his or her life.
+You may need to change how much medicine he or she takes if he or she is ill or has increased stress.
+Ask your child's healthcare provider when to increase his or her medicine.
 Do not stop giving this medicine to your child without talking to your healthcare provider.
-Stopping on your own may cause him to have a very bad response.
+Stopping on your own may cause him or her to have a very bad response.

-- Genetic screening: This may be done to see if your child has abnormal genes that are causing his condition.
-This will also give your child's healthcare provider more information on how to treat his condition.
+- Genetic screening may be done to see if your child has abnormal genes that are causing the condition.
+This will also give your child's healthcare provider more information on how to treat the condition.

-- Intravenous therapy: This is a special liquid given to keep the fluid balance in your child's body normal.
+- IV liquids may be given to keep the fluid balance in your child's body normal.

-- Sodium chloride (salt): Infants with adrenal insufficiency may lose body salt through their sweat or urine.
-The salt must be replaced right away for his body to work well.
+- Sodium chloride (salt) may be given to infants with adrenal insufficiency because they may lose body salt through their sweat or urine.
+The salt must be replaced right away for his or her body to work well.
 Salt supplements may also be given because formula and breast milk may not have enough.
-They may be given daily as ordered by his healthcare provider.
+They may be given daily as ordered by his or her healthcare provider.

-- Adrenal insufficiency that is not treated can lead to a life-threatening condition called adrenal crisis.
-Adrenal crisis can make your child lose too much fluid, drop his blood pressure, and put him into a coma.
+Adrenal insufficiency that is not treated can lead to a life-threatening condition called adrenal crisis.
+Adrenal crisis can make your child lose too much fluid, drop his blood pressure, and put him or her into a coma.